Stay in touch with us

 To connect to the server: get it's IP, connect to the instance over SSH with the username

 ec2-user, while using the private key you selected at deployment time.
-If successfully connected, you should be greeted with a custom MOTD detailing the product information.

 How to create a user